The Yakuza aren't just the "Japanese Mafia." They're something entirely different — an organization tied to 400 years of Japanese history.

 But then help arrived.
-A fleet of more than 70 trucks poured into the towns and cities of Tōhoku, filled with food, water, blankets, and everything they could possibly hope to stitch their lives back together.
+A fleet of more than 70 trucks poured into the towns and cities of Tōhoku, filled with food, water, blankets, and everything residents could possibly hope for to stitch their lives back together.

 The Yakuza — a term that refers to both the various gangs and the members of those gangs — help out in times of crisis because of something called the “Ninkyo Code.”
 It’s a principle every Yakuza claims to live by, one that forbids them to allow anyone else to suffer.

-The secret to understanding the Yakuza, Miyazaki believes, lies in their past — one that stretches all the way back to the 17th century.
+The secret to understanding the Yakuza, Miyazaki believes, lies in their past — one that stretches back to the 17th century.

+Japanese Yakuza history begins with class.
 The first Yakuza were members of a social caste called the Burakumin.
-They were the lowest wretches of humanity; a social group so far below the rest of society that they weren’t even allowed to touch other human beings.
+They were the lowest wretches of humanity, a social group so far below the rest of society that they weren’t even allowed to touch other human beings.